rapyuta-robotics/rapyuta-io-docs/hugo/content/2_getting-started/21_setting-up-your-rapyuta-io-account.md

 5. A verification email is sent to your email address.
 Click the **Verify Email**  to complete your registration process.
    > If you can't see an invitation email in your inbox, check your spam folder.
 6. The rapyuta.io platform opens, and the **Term and Conditions of Use** message is displayed.
 Click **I have read and agree to the terms of this Agreement** to acknowledge the message and click **Continue**.
-7. In the **ENTER ORGANIZATION DETAILS** dialog-box, enter the following details in the respective fields.
+7. In the **ENTER ORGANIZATION DETAILS** dialog box, enter the following details in the respective fields.
    1. **Organization Name**
    2. **URL**
    3. **Country**